askharley/simple-javascript-testing-library-workshop/README.md

 # Simple JavaScript Testing Library

-> A workshop to explain how to go about integrating Firebase into your React application.
-We'll be implementing Authentication, Firestore, Remote Config, Cloud Functions and Hosting.
+> A workshop to go over why unit tests are important, why we should be writing them in our frontend applications and how to go about writing a simple library of your own.

 ## Table of Contents
 * [🎯 Goals](#goals)